The Perfect Three Days in Tokyo Itinerary

 Day 3: Teamlab Planets, Yanaka Ginza, Nezu Shrine, Ueno

-Visit Tokyo’s famous Teamlab Planets museum to immerse yourself in digital artwork displays.
-Although not connected to Japanese culture or history, it’s an incredible bucket-list Tokyo experience.
+At Tokyo’s famous Teamlab museums, guests immerse themselves in digital artwork displays.
+Although not very connected to Japanese culture or history, it’s an incredible bucket-list Tokyo experience.

-How to get to Yanaka Ginza: From Odaiba, take the Yurikamome line and transfer to the Yamanote line at Shimbashi Station.
-Take the Yamanote line until Nippori Station, and exit the station towards the south.
+How to get to Yanaka Ginza: Take the Yamanote line until Nippori Station, and exit the station towards the south.

 Yanaka Ginza is a step back into Tokyo’s past, to get a glimpse at what the city may have looked like a century ago.
 Many of the shops have stayed true to their original craft and have sold the same goods for generations.
 Buy things like traditional rice crackers, soy sauce, ceramics, and Japanese handicrafts here.
 Of course there are more current stores like a ¥100 yen store and trendy boutique shops too.